kirandash/react/covid-tracker/README.md

 5. Summary: Components can only interact with the state by triggering Redux actions.
 6. Thus Redux follows a **Unidirectional Data Flow**: UI Triggers action ---> State is updated ---> Components see updated State

-### 4.3 Adding redux to our React App
+### 3.3 Adding redux to our React App
 1. Install redux to handle redux tasks and react-redux to integrate redux with react: `npm install redux react-redux`
-2. Create src/store.js: will hold logic for redux store - centralized global store
+2. Create src/store.js: will hold logic for redux store - centralized global store.
+Thus kept in src folder.
     - Create root store by combining all reducers
 3. In index.js: wrap `App`with `Provider`.
 Ex: `<Provider store={configureStore()}><App/></Provider>`

+### 3.4 Creating Redux Actions for Create Country and Remove Country
+1. Create src/countries/actions.js file.
+This is inside countries folder.
+Because we don't want to make one centralized list of actions.
+Actions can also come from different modules.
+2. Create Action type constant and Action creator function for CREATE_COUNTRY and REMOVE_COUNTRY actions.